-The HKICPA has issued certain new and revised HKFRSs that are effective for the current accounting period.
-Note 3 provides information on the changes in accounting policies resulting from initial adoption of these developments to the extent that they are relevant to the Group for the current and prior accounting periods reflected in these financial statements.
+The HKICPA has issued certain new and revised HKFRSs that are first effective or available for early adoption for the current accounting period.
+Note 3 provides information on the changes, if any, in accounting policies resulting from initial adoption of these developments to the extent that they are relevant to the Group for the current and prior accounting periods reflected in these financial statements.